 We don't yet have a really general set of tools to manage keys in embedded systems.
-Although the mechanisms (and products) developed for automatic teller machine networks can be (and are) adapted, much of the design work has to be redone; the result often has security vulnerabilities (I'll discuss this in Chapter 14, which deals with the special processors used for this purpose).
+Although the mechanisms (and products) developed for automatic teller machine networks can be adapted (and are), much of the design work has to be redone and the end result often has security vulnerabilities (we'll discuss this in the next chapter, which deals with the special processors used for this purpose).

-Although we have some industry standards (such as CANBUS, which is used for communications between vehicle systems), we don't have any top-level standards for ways in which cryptography and other mechanisms, such as anonymity and balancing, can be built into a range of monitoring and ticketing systems.
+Although we have some industry standards (such as CANBUS which is used for communications between vehicle systems) we don't have any top level standards for ways in which cryptography and other mechanisms, such as anonymity and balancing, can be built into a range of monitoring and ticketing systems.
 Such standards could save a lot of engineers a lot of effort.